-Note: If you want a step-by-step proven workout plan for packing on slabs of muscle, I highly recommend checking out Jason Ferruggia’s Muscle Gaining Secrets program.
+Note: If you want a step-by-step proven workout plan for packing on slabs of muscle, I highly recommend checking out Terry Asher’s Muscle Gaining Secrets book.
 It’s hands down the best system for skinny guys to put on muscle.
 You should also check out the best supplements for building muscle.

-With that out of the way…I’ve been getting a bunch of email lately with guys always asking me how can skinny guys build muscle.
+With that out of the way…I’ve been getting a bunch of emails lately with guys always asking me how can skinny guys build muscle.

 We’re also going to use the superset (doing two different exercises in a row without rest in between) to keep the workouts short and get you out of the gym in 30 minutes or less.

 Muscle Building Workout Plans

 You should stick with the same weight and try to finish all of the sets with that weight.
 So if you are bench pressing 150 lbs for 5 reps x 5 sets, you should use 150 lbs for all 5 sets.
 If you make it through that, the next time in the gym you should try 153 or 155 for 5×5.